Everyone Has a Lemon

 Besides personal changes that happen when a parent is diagnosed with a serious illness, I have decided to make an impact on others.
 My moving forward in my situation is taking action.
 I have worked with my Dad to help create awareness.
 We have been in contact with multiple groups of people to help build a MSA awareness community.
 It is a rare diagnosis and there is not a department devoted to MSA.
 My Dad and I want to change that.
 Together, in March 2012, our efforts resulted in Governor Snyder of Michigan passing a proclamation declaring March MSA Awareness Month.
 We have met with many people and also have hit a lot of roadblocks.
 We are not letting any roadblocks stop us from successfully raising awareness for MSA.

 I have contacted multiple people within the MSA community.
 I have been in contact with two women in South Africa who have a similar passion in creating MSA awareness.
 Sonja has MSA and shares her journey.
 Sonja’s best friend since childhood, Karin, has been helping with the efforts in increase awareness.
 They put on an event in South Africa Oct.
-3, 2012 in honor of World MSA Day, which was successful.
+3, 2012 in honor of , which was successful.
 They had a small gathering of people compared to a Susan G. Komen breast cancer walk but it is a big step forward in the MSA community.

 I was getting overwhelmed about how I could make a significant impact in creating MSA awareness.
 Connecting with others in similar situations has been helpful.
 A lemon situation is not easy and it is overwhelming.